IanTeddy/Japan-Visitor-Chart/README.md

-# ⛩ Visitor Arrivals & Japanese Overseas Travelers in 2023
+# 📊 JavaFx with bar chart

 The goal of this project is to create a graphical user interface with JavaFx that will allow users to read information from a MySQL database and display it as chart data.

-## 🔧 Tech Stack
+I chose the data of "Visitor Arrivals & Japanese Overseas Travelers in 2023" from <https://www.jnto.go.jp/statistics/data/20231220_monthly.pdf>

 ## 🚀 Feature

 ## :thought_balloon: Process
 - At first, I started with four FXML files and four controller classes for each fxml.